-Homeowners who are current on their mortgage payment until the date of short sale, there is no mandatory waiting period for to qualify for VA Home Loan after short sale date.
+Homeowners who are current on their mortgage payment until the date of short sale, there is no mandatory waiting period to qualify for VA Home Loan after the short sale date.
 Most mortgage lenders will require that homeowners skip a payment or two for the short sale to become effective.
-This late in housing payment right before a short sale will require a mandatory waiting period to qualify for mortgage after short sale on government and conventional loans.
+This late in housing payment right before a short sale will require a mandatory waiting period to qualify for a mortgage after a short sale on government and conventional loans.

 - Borrowers will qualify for VA Home Loans after 2 years from the date of a short sale, foreclosure, and deed in lieu of foreclosure